Societal & Cultural Impact

 Half of Europe’s population plays video games

-According to research conducted in the UK by innovation charity Nesta in 2017, those who play video games are better educated, are no less wealthy and are more likely than non-games players to participate actively in culture.
+Furthermore, according to research conducted in the UK by innovation charity Nesta in 2017, those who play video games are better educated, are no less wealthy and are more likely than non-games players to participate actively in culture.

 If you want to find out more on how video games benefits society at large, click here.